 Do Non-Banks Need Access to the Lender of Last Resort?
-Evidence from Mutual Fund Runs
+Evidence from Fund Runs

 Date Written: November 15, 2020

 When a liquidity crisis hits non-bank financial intermediaries, which central bank interventions help?
-We show that mutual funds faced unprecedented investor outflows as the COVID-19 shock hit and assess the effectiveness of central bank asset purchases and additional liquidity provision to banks in alleviating the crisis.
+We show that investment funds faced large investor outflows as the COVID-19 shock hit and assess the effectiveness of central bank asset purchases and additional liquidity provision to banks in alleviating the crisis.
 We use detailed fund-level data and proprietary data on bank take-ups in liquidity-providing operations and bank-fund repo transactions.
-Analyzing asset purchases, we find that funds with higher shares of assets eligible for central bank purchases in their portfolio before the COVID-19 crisis saw their performance improve by 3.7% and outflows decrease by 66% relative to otherwise similar funds.
-Analyzing repo activity, we do not find that additional central bank liquidity provision to banks in March 2020 led to more lending to funds trading with their relationship banks.
-Rather, banks increased the maturity of their lending to funds in the weeks that followed the announcement and the implementation of additional asset purchases.
-Our results suggest that central bank asset purchases were effective in stopping fire-sale dynamics and staving off runs on non-bank financial intermediaries, even though funds did not have direct access to the lender of last resort.
+Analyzing asset purchases, we find that funds with higher shares of assets eligible for central bank purchases in their portfolio before the COVID-19 crisis saw their performance improve by 3.7% and outflows decrease by 63% relative to otherwise similar funds.
+Analyzing repo activity, we find that additional central bank liquidity provision supported bank repo lending to funds, by alleviating bank liquidity constraints.
+Banks more exposed to the March 2020 liquidity crisis that took up central bank liquidity increased their repo transactions with funds by 3% to 4% compared to other banks.
+Our results suggest that central bank interventions were effective in stopping fire-sale dynamics and staving off runs on non-bank financial intermediaries, even though funds did not have direct access to the lender of last resort.

-Keywords: Mutual funds, COVID-19 liquidity crisis, lender of last resort, central bank liquidity provision, asset purchases
+Keywords: Investment funds, COVID-19 liquidity crisis, lender of last resort, central bank liquidity provision, asset purchases

 JEL Classification: E58, G01, G10, G21, G23